laic/uoe_speech_processing_course/phon/phon_lab_2/phon-2-acoustics.md

 Narrow-band spectrograms allow us to see the frequency harmonics due to the voice _source_.
 But when it comes to identifying vowels in English, we want to focus on the resonances of the vocal tract, i.e., the _filter_.

-In this section, we'll look at how changes in the vocal tract shape are visibile in the spectrogram.
+In this section, we'll look at how changes in the vocal tract shape are visible in the spectrogram.
 We'll do this by looking at the estimated **formants** (i.e., vocal tract resonances) change for different vowels in a recording of a US English speaker.
 You can then record yourself and see how your vowel space compares!

 ## Vowel Space (US English speaker)